dataminer-site/dataminer-site.github.io/docs/api/python/conversion.md

   - /docs/api/python/result_conversion
 ---

-This page documents the rules for converting [Python objects to DuckDB](#object-conversion-python-object-to-duckdb) and [DataMiner results to Python](#result-conversion-duckdb-results-to-python).
+This page documents the rules for converting [Python objects to DataMiner](#object-conversion-python-object-to-DataMiner) and [DataMiner results to Python](#result-conversion-DataMiner-results-to-python).

-## Object Conversion: Python Object to DuckDB
+## Object Conversion: Python Object to DataMiner

 This is a mapping of Python object types to DataMiner [Logical Types](../../sql/data_types/overview):